 Total subscriptions amounted to €449 thousand.
-In 2020, warrants were exercised for €833 thousand.
+In 2020, warrants were exercised for €833 thousand, and in 2021 warrants were exercised for €302 thousand

 The subscription and the exercise of the investors warrants by our CEO was settled by the remaining amount of ε 630 thousand due our CEO as part of the Intellectual Property agreement (ε 177 thousand for the subscription of warrants and ε 453 thousand for the exercise of warrants).